nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

-# AUTOMATED CINEMA TICKET NFT CREATION WITH QR LINK ON THE CELO BLOCKCHAIN.
+# HOW TO CREATE AN AUTOMATED CINEMA TICKET NFT CREATION DAPP WITH QR LINK ON THE CELO BLOCKCHAIN.

 ## INTRODUCTION